 The data for these patients, including their diagnoses and all available measurements (or “predictors”), was imported into MATLAB.
 Using MATLAB’s CART software, and labeling stable patients a ‘1’ and transitional patients a ‘2’, two types of decision trees were created.
 The first was the “full tree”, which uses all patients to train the tree and tests the tree’s performance on those same patients.
 The second tree was a “leave-out-one” tree, where all patients but one were used to train, and the tree’s performance was tested on the left-out patient (this process was iterated for each patient).

 The performance of these trees was measured by their confusion matrices, as well as precision and recall.
 It was expected that the full tree would perform better on the data than the leave-out-one tree, because the same patients that were tested on the tree had been used to train the tree.
-However, a significant difference between the performance of these trees might suggest overfitting.
+However, a significant [substantial would be a better word here as significant has a specific statistical meaning that you do not really require here] difference between the performance of these trees might suggest overfitting.
 In this case, the reliability of the results would be questionable because the ultimate goal is to predict unknown prognoses from given predictors.

 Results